josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

-In terms of organizational arrangements, the workshop chairs showed a slide that provided an organizational diagram of the relationships between various entities.
-(TK: do we want to embed the diagram or point to it?).
-In addition the IAOC relies on a number of subcommittees to get its work done -- Finance, Legal Management, Meetings, Technology Management, and RFP Committee in addition to any ad hoc committeess, which were not reflected in the diagram, noted one participant.
+In terms of organizational arrangements, the workshop chairs showed a slide that provided an organizational diagram of the relationships between various entities {{IASA-Org-Chart}}.
+In addition, the IAOC relies on a number of subcommittees to get its work done -- Finance, Legal Management, Meetings, Technology Management, and RFP Committee in addition to any ad hoc committees -- which were not reflected in the diagram, noted one participant.

 Some workshop participants felt that the diagram generally reflected reality and that it illustrated the large number of moving pieces involved.
-It was pointed out that there are a lot of moving parts compared to 11 years ago when the IASA was formed, as IASA now "owns" certain functions that it did not, such as the Secretariat and RPC.
+It was pointed out that there are a lot of moving parts compared to 11 years ago when the IASA was formed, as IASA now "owns" certain functions that it did not at that time, such as the Secretariat and RPC.

 Workshop Goals {#goals}